 Any personal data we collect via the OA’s social media channels will be used for the following purposes:

-- If you post a comment on any of the OA’s channels and your comment violates the OA’s Content Principles, we may use the contact information you provided in order to notify you of the policy violation.
+- If you post a comment on any of the OA’s channels and your comment violates the OA’s content principles, we may use the contact information you provided in order to notify you of the policy violation.

-- From time to time, we may organise contests and other promotions.
+- From time to time, we may organise competitions and other promotions.
 If you share information with us we may use the email address you provided, with your agreement, in order to notify you of the results.

 G. OA’s Social Media Platforms

 The following is a list of the social media platforms in use by the OA:

 - YouTube: https://www.youtube.com/user/OfficersAssociation

 - Facebook*: https://www.facebook.com/officersassociation/